Menu

 • The 7-county area served by the Lake Agassiz Regional Library (LARL).

-Users from these reciprocal borrowing libraries must present a valid library card from their home library at the time of application.
+Residents from these reciprocal borrowing libraries must present a valid library card from their home library at the time of application.
 These library systems also extend the same benefit to cardholders from the Fargo Public Library.
-If residents of the LARL system and West Fargo do not choose to have cards from their local library system they will be charged the nonresident fee.
+If residents of the LARL system and West Fargo do not choose to have cards from their local library system, they will be charged the non-resident fee of $60.

-For users who do not qualify for a free Fargo Public Library card, paid non-resident cards are available.
-Non-resident cards are valid for one year for a fee of $20 per year.
-The nonresident fee is set by the Library Board of Directors based on the library’s per-household revenue from property taxes.
+For patrons who do not qualify for a Fargo Public Library Resident card or Reciprocal card, paid Non-Resident library cards are available.
+Non-Resident cards are valid for one (1) year for a fee of $60 per year.
+The non-resident fee is set by the Library Board of Directors based on the library’s per-household revenue from property taxes.

-September is Library Card Sign-up Month and the Fargo Public Library now has three limited edition library card designs.
-These new cards are available at all three library locations while supplies last.
-Residents are invited to apply for a library card and receive one of the new designs (while supplies last).
+As part of the library's 125th Anniversary celebration, the Fargo Public Library is introducing three limited-edition library card designs.
+The new cards will be available at all three library locations starting Friday, Jan.
+2. Residents are invited to apply for a library card and receive one of the new designs while supplies last.
+Current library cardholders are welcome to change the look of their existing FPL card with a sticker featuring one of the new designs.

-For more information about the limited edition library cards or other Fargo Public Library programs and services, please contact the Main Library Circulation Desk at 701.241.1472.
+For more information about the library’s limited-edition cards, contact the Main Library Circulation Desk at 701.241.1472.

 FPS Student ID Cards